agds93/complexes_complementarity/README.md

 SF.Plot3DPoints(res1[:,0], res1[:,1], res1[:,2], c, 0.3)
 ```
 ### Creating Patches
-The following function generates the averages of two patches (one per surface) with opposite orientations for each method.
+The following function generates the means of two patches (one per surface) with opposite orientations for each method.
 ```python
 def PatchesMethods(Npixel, surf_a_obj, c_a, surf_b_obj, c_b, Dpp) :
     patch_a, _ = surf_a_obj.BuildPatch(point_pos=c_a, Dmin=Dpp)